nathan-barry/nathan.rs/content/posts/unbounded-n-gram.md

 If you found this post useful for a project, please kindly cite this page:

 > Barry, Nathan.
-"Generating Shakespeare Without Neural Networks". nathan.rs (Jan 2026). http://nathan.rs/posts/shakespeare-n-gram.
+"Language Modeling Without Neural Networks". nathan.rs (Jan 2026). http://nathan.rs/posts/unbounded-n-gram.

 Or